cameronmcelfresh/dislocationdynamics/README.md

 sudo ln -s /home/cmcelfresh/Documents/Eigen Eigen sudo ln -s /home/cmcelfresh/Documents/Eigen/unsupported unsupported
 ```
-- ALTERNATIVELY, you can edit the path in the Makefile in the Model code (to be discussed later)
+^Alternatively, you can edit the path in the Makefile in the Model code (to be discussed later)^

 3. Load most recent gcc compiler.
     - Note that you may need to do this each new interactive session on hoffman2, as the default compiler may older than that required by DD.